pbjc/dwm/README.md

 Requirements
 ------------
-In order to build dwm you need the Xlib header files and suckless-tools.
+To build dwm you'll need the Xlib header files and suckless-tools.

 Installation